Al Shouf Cedar Nature Reserve

 Al Shouf Cedar Nature Reserve is a nature reserve in the Chouf and Aley districts of Lebanon.
 It is located on the slopes of Jebel Baruk mountain and has an area of 550 km2, nearly 5.3% of the Lebanese territory, making it the largest natural reserve in Lebanon.

 The reserve contains the Lebanon cedar forests of Barouk, Maaser el Shouf and Ain Zhalta-Bmohray.
 It is an Important Bird Area (IBA) and Eco-tourism area.
 It hosts 32 species of wild mammals, 200 species of birds, and 500 species of plants.

 Geodiversity

 The Barouk mountain comprises rocks from the Pliocene which have undergone major tectonic movement that divided the mountains of Lebanon into two parallel parts; the eastern range is called the Anti-Lebanon, and the western range is called Mount Lebanon.
 The two mountain ranges are separated by the Beqaa Valley, which is composed of recent infill sediments.
 The main rocks are limestone.
 The whole of the Barouk Mountain is cavernous limestone, with many surface features such as dolines indicating the underlying cavernous forms of the mountain range.
 One particularly noteworthy cave, estimated to be 700 m long, is located near Niha village.
-Villagers report an abundance of stalactites and stalagmites and that there is an underground body of water.
+The highest peak on the range at 1980 m.